RiledUpCrow/RoomRent/README.md

 If the room is free, the sign will show a message "For Rent".
 Of course these messages are all customizable in the config.

-Adding regions to sets is done with `/room add <set> <region>` command.
+Adding regions to sets is done with `/room add <set> <region> [regen]` command.
 You have to look at the sign while issuing this command, so the plugin can associate it with the region.
 You don't have to "create" sets.
 Just add a region to them, they will be automatically created for you.
 All regions and signs in a set must be on the same world.
+The last argument is optional, add it if you want the room to automatically regenerate after the rent is over.
+To disable this regeneration simply delete the file _RoomRent/world/regionName_ and reload the plugin.

 A player can have only one room in each set, but it's up to you to disable having rooms in different sets if you want that.
 Just use conditions.
 The